 Monitor the health of releases by observing user adoption, usage of the application, percentage of crashes, and session data.
 Release health will provide insight into the impact of crashes and bugs as it relates to user experience, and reveal trends with each new issue through the release details, graphs, and filters.

-Once configured, Sentry’s Android and Cocoa SDKs will send health data about the usage of your application.
+Once configured, Sentry's Android, Cocoa and React Native SDKs will send health data about the usage of your application.

 The primary component that Sentry uses to monitor health is a session.
 A session represents the interaction of the user with the application and starts when a user opens the application.
 When a user closes the application or has a prolonged period of inactivity, the session ends.